-For the assessment of the additional benefit, the pharmaceutical company submits evaluations of the GWEP1414 and GWEP1423 studies.
+For the assessment of the additional benefit, the pharmaceutical company submits evaluations of the GWEP1521 study.

-These are two randomised, controlled, double-blind studies in which cannabidiol was compared with placebo, in each case in addition to continued anti-epileptic treatment.
-The results of both studies were already the basis for the resolutions on the benefit assessment of the active ingredient cannabidiol according to Section 35a SGB V from 2 April 2020 and 15 April 2021.
+This is a randomised, controlled, double-blind study in which cannabidiol was compared with placebo, in each case in addition to continued anti-epileptic treatment.
+The results of the study were already the basis for the resolution on the benefit assessment in accordance with Section 35a SGB V for the active ingredient cannabidiol on 4 November 2021.

-Patients 2 to 55 years of age with Lennox-Gastaut syndrome who had been taking one or more anti-epileptic medicines at an unchanged dose for at least 4 weeks were enrolled.
-Patients had to have a documented history of failure on more than one anti-epileptic medicine and at least 2 falls per week during the 4-week baseline phase.
+Patients aged 1 to 65 years with tuberous sclerosis who were taking one or more anti-epileptic medicines at an unchanged dose for at least 4 weeks and who had 8 or more convulsive seizures during the four-week baseline phase (including at least one seizure in the last week) were enrolled.

-The study population was randomised in a ratio of 2:2:1:1 to the study arms cannabidiol 10 mg/kg/day, cannabidiol 20 mg/kg/day or a respective placebo equivalent (GWEP1414) or in a ratio of 1:1 to the study arms cannabidiol 20 mg/kg/day and placebo (GWEP1423).
+The study population was randomised in a ratio of 2:2:1:1 to the study arms cannabidiol 25 mg/kg/day, cannabidiol 50 mg/kg/day or a respective placebo equivalent.
+No data are available on the likewise approved dose of 10 mg/kg/day.

-The treatment duration in both studies was 14 weeks (including a 2-week titration phase).
+The treatment duration was 16 weeks (including a 9-day titration phase).